 The Hearty Dish

-I don’t know about you, but in the winter, I love hearty, warm dishes.
+I don’t know about you, but I love hearty, warm dishes in the winter.
 Sometimes we even make them for New Year’s Eve or Christmas.
 They are tasty, healthy, and convenient – especially if made in a pressure cooker.

 You can experiment with any combination, but these are my suggestions, tried and tested: